gwaredd/unium/README.md

 * Add the UniumComponent to an empty game object in your scene
 * Enjoy

-NB: Remember to enable the `developent build` flag if you are making builds (unium is disabled for release by default).
+NB: Remember to enable the `development build` flag if you are making builds (unium is disabled for release by default).

 ### Compatability